915-Muscalagiu-AncaIoana/NSWI041/seminar-work-template.md

 ##### View Subject Results

 ###### Starting situation
 When students have added a subject, they must be able to follow how successful they are.
+Students logs in to his account.

 ###### Normal
-1. Students logs in to his account.
+1. Students should see a loading page with different sections.
+One of the sections is "Subjects".
+2. Students enter the "Subject" section and click on the "Enrolled subjects" section.
-2. Students should see a list of subjects they're enrolled in, primary for the current semester.
-Also, should be an option to filter results, for previous semesters.
+3. The system should generate by default a table of subjects for the current semester.
-3. Students choose the subject and see a status.
-There should be 3 possible final states :
--final grade - in case the subject is finished (doesn't matter how successful, it includes marks from 4 to 1);
--final status - in the case when the subject doesn't have a numeric mark.
-(Zapocet);
--in progress - when subjects are not finished yet.

-###### What can go wrong
-1. If students see other than enrolled subjects.
-2. If students can edit results.
+Also, there is supposed to be an option to generate a table of subjects from previous semesters.
+4. Students see a table with columns: "Subject", "Year", "Semester", "Status", "Grade".
+5. The "Subject" column includes code and text representation of a subject.
+The "Year" column by default shows the current year.
+The "Semester" column shows Summer/Winter semesters.
+The "Status" column describes if the subject is finished or in progress.
+The "Grade" column can have Zapocet/4/3/2/1 values.

 ###### System state on completion
-1. Students see a list of enrolled subjects and their status.
+1. Students see a table of enrolled subjects and their status with grades.

 ##### Record Subject Results
 ###### Starting situation
 Teachers must be able to finish the course in a system.
-Usually, it means to grade his students and switch subject status from "in progress" to "finished".
-When the subject is finished it should be graded.
+Usually, it means to grade his students and when the subject is finished it should be graded.
+The teacher logs in to his account.

 ###### Normal
-1. Teacher logs in to his account.
+1. Teachers should see a loading page with different sections.
+One of the sections is "Subjects".
+2. Teachers enter the "Subject" section and click on the "Supervised subjects" section.
-2. Teachers should see a list of subjects they're supervising in the current semester.
+3. The system should generate by default a list of subjects for the current semester.
-3. Teachers choose the subject and edit a status.
-There should be 3 possible final states :
--final grade - in case the subject is finished (doesn't matter how successful, it includes marks from 4 to 1);
--final status - in the case when the subject doesn't have a numeric mark.
-(Zapocet);
--in progress - when subjects are not finished yet.
-4. Teachers see how many attempts students got.

-###### What can go wrong
-1. If teachers see other than supervised subjects.
-2. If teachers cant edit results.
+Also, there is supposed to be an option to generate a list of subjects from previous semesters.
+4. After clicking on subject teachers see a table with columns: "Subject", "Year", "Semester", "Status", "Grade", "Attempts" and with students enrolled
+5. The "Subject" column includes code and text representation of a subject.
+The "Year" column by default shows the current year.
+The "Semester" column can have values: Summer/Winter semesters.
+The "Status" column can have 2 states: finished/in progress.
+The "Grade" column can have values: Zapocet/4/3/2/1.
+The "Attempts" column can have values: 1/2/3.
+6. Teachers can write/read any of the rows except 1 row with columns

 ###### System state on completion
-1. Teachers see a list of supervised subjects and their status.
+1. Teachers see a table of supervised subjects and their status with grades.

 ##### View final exam results